Head Coach Sharon Baldwin-Tener embarks on her sixth season at Georgia State after signing a new three-year contract in 2015-16.

 In 2008-09, East Carolina led Conference USA in attendance, drawing an average of 1,602 fans per contest and upped that with 1,935 in 2009-10.

-Baldwin-Tener’s building process really showed in 2007 as East Carolina accomplished another first – its first Conference USA Tournament title.
+Baldwin-Tener’s building process really showed in 2007 as East Carolina accomplished another first – a Conference USA Tournament title.
 For the first time since 1982, the Lady Pirates were represented in the NCAA Tournament field of 64.
 After sending home SMU in the C-USA quarterfinals and edging UAB in the semifinals, the Lady Pirates beat Rice to win the championship game.

 Prior to her appointment at East Carolina, Baldwin-Tener served one season as head coach at Mercer in Macon, Ga.
 She took over a program that won only six games a season prior and led the Bears to a 16-13 record and berth in the semifinals of the Atlantic Sun Tournament.
 The 10-game improvement represented one of the biggest turnarounds in Division I that season.

 Baldwin-Tener’s aforementioned penchant for being a program-maker rang true in the three years she spent at Life University.
 She literally built the program from the ground up as the NAIA-affiliated university did not sponsor women’s basketball until her arrival.
 In two seasons of competition, the Lady Eagles compiled a stellar record of 53-14.
 In the program’s first season (1999-2000), Baldwin-Tener led Life to a 22-11 mark as the Lady Eagles advanced to the NAIA Sweet Sixteen.
 In year two, Life’s Lady Eagles put together a remarkable 31-3 record, including a 19-game winning streak, and advanced to the Elite Eight of the national tournament.
 Life ended the season as the No. 1 team in the final NAIA national poll.
-Baldwin-Tener added more hardware to her resume that season as she was named the WBCA NAIA National Coach of the Year for the first time and earned her second-straight Naismith Georgia NAIA Division III Coach-of-the-Year honor.
+Baldwin-Tener added more hardware to her resume that season as she was named the WBCA NAIA National Coach of the Year and earned her second-straight Naismith Georgia NAIA Division III Coach-of-the-Year honor.

 Baldwin-Tener enjoyed a successful playing career at both the high school and collegiate levels.
 At Wills High School (merged with Campbell High School) in Smyrna, Ga., she averaged 21 points per contest as a senior and was named the 1985 Georgia Class 4A State Player of the Year.
 The top male player at Wills when she was there was Brian Oliver, who went on to Georgia Tech to play on its 1990 Final Four team.